ivanviduka/Faq/README.md

 Table in database is called favicode_faq, her structure can be seen in etc/db_schema.xml

-If questions are not visible in Admin panel, under Content tab, enable them in Stores/Configuration, by selecting Customer Questions under Favicode tab <br>
+If questions are not visible in Admin panel under Content tab, enable them in Stores/Configuration, by selecting Customer Questions under Favicode tab <br>